mdfleming3/mdfleming3.github.io/_posts/2020-09-09-best-free-seo-tools-for-marketers-in-2020.md

 ### [Answer the Public](https://answerthepublic.com/ "Answer the Public")

 In my article, "[The S.M.A.R.T Way to Find Content Ideas for Your Blog](https://markdfleming.com/the-smart-way-to-find-content-ideas-for-your-blog/ "The S.M.A.R.T Way to Find Content Ideas for Your Blog")," I discuss the power of using Google's fill-in feature.
 Answer the Public is even more powerful.
-It visualizes consumers searches in a way that makes creating in demand headings and blog posts a breeze.
+It visualizes consumer searches in a way that makes creating in demand headings and blog posts a breeze.

 ### [Google Trends](https://trends.google.com/trends/ "Google Trends")